telefonicaid/iotagent-node-lib/README.md

 }
 ```
 * **mongodb**: configures the MongoDB driver for those repositories with 'mongodb' type.
 If the `host` parameter is a list of comma-separated IPs, they will
 be considered to be part of a Replica Set.
 In that case, the optional property `replicaSet` should contain the Replica Set name.
+The MongoBD driver will
+retry the connection at startup time `retries` times, waiting `retryTime` seconds between attempts, if those attributes are present (default values
+are 5 and 5 respectively).
 E.g.:
 ```
 {
   host: 'localhost',
   port: '27017',
-  db: 'iotagent'
+  db: 'iotagent',
+  retries: 5,
+  retryTime: 5

 }
 ```
 * **iotManager**: configures all the information needed to register the IoT Agent in the IoTManager.
 If this section is